Sci-Fi Films of the ’60s

 A guy dressed up like a U.S. army officer introduces everything.
 A lot of reading from Ecclesiastes follows.

-Women play a large — if traditional — role in this film.
+Women play a large — if traditional — role in this movie.
 They are teachers of children, a doctor, and mostly, wives and mothers.
 The primary issues concern reproduction.

 A clown appears from nowhere to entertain the kids… looks like a sort of holographic projection.
 No explanation is offered.